acgessler/rust-persistent-kv/README.md

 [![Documentation](https://docs.rs/persistent-kv/badge.svg)](https://docs.rs/persistent-kv/)
 [![Dependency status](https://deps.rs/repo/github/acgessler/rust-persistent-kv/status.svg)](https://deps.rs/repo/github/acgessler/rust-persistent-kv)

-This project is a simple implementation of a persistent, unordered key-value store in Rust.
-This is intended as building block for applications that need all of _{concurrent reads and writes, ultra low latency, high durability}_ and meet all of _{data fits into RAM, keys are unordered, single process}_.
+This project is a simple implementation of a persistent, fault-tolerant, unordered key-value store in Rust.
+This is intended as building block for applications that need all of _{concurrent reads and writes, ultra low latency, high durability, crash safety}_ and meet all of _{data fits into RAM, keys are unordered, single process}_.
 Basically a concurrent hashmap that keeps its contents!

 Under the hood, the store implements persistence via a write-ahead log that is periodically